CambridgeEngineering/PartIB-Computing-Device-Programming/temp-control.rst

 		update_PWM(temperature);
 	}

-triggers an update of the PWM duty cycle whenever the variable ``write_output`` is detected equal to $1$.
-After that, ``write_output`` is set to $0$, in preparation for the next interrupt.
+triggers an update of the PWM duty cycle whenever the variable ``write_output`` is detected equal to 1.
+After that, ``write_output`` is set to 0, in preparation for the next interrupt.

 Actuation and sensing are updated every 0.01 seconds, a very fast rate.
-Serial updates to the user are just four each second, a much slower rate (enoigj for monitor reading).
+Serial updates to the user are just four each second, a much slower rate (enough for monitor reading).